 Setting Up HTTPS Is Child's Play Now

-- Generate a key pair using a command like this
+- Generate a key pair using a command like this:

-openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048, then extract the public key using a command like this
+openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048, then extract the public key using a command like this:

-openssl rsa -pubout -in private_key.pem -out public_key.pem;
+openssl rsa -pubout -in private_key.pem -out public_key.pem.

-- Submit the CSR to a Certificate Authority (CA) that would sign your CSR;
+- Submit the CSR to a Certificate Authority (CA) that would sign your CSR.

-- The CA would send an email to admin@yourdomain in an attempt to verify that you are the owner of that domain;
+- The CA would send an email to admin@yourdomain in an attempt to verify that you are the owner of that domain.

-- Test your configuration against SSL Labs.
+- Test your configuration with SSL Labs.

-But now some players changed the game.
+But now, some players have changed the game.

-If you enable HTTPS, but forget to force the client to connect over HTTPS, that won't help much.
-Start redirecting HTTP to HTTPS and then try your best to enable HTTPS only.
-For Cloudfront Distributions, it is a point and click configuration.
+If you enable HTTPS but forget to force the client to connect over HTTPS, that won't help much.
+Start redirecting HTTP to HTTPS, and then try your best to enable HTTPS only.
+For CloudFront Distributions, it is a point-and-click configuration.
 Don't forget to enable it on the distribution behavior.